 ‘Partnering to Advance Human Health’

-2. The Movember Center of Excellence is based within the Center for Cancer Research and Cell Biology (CCRCB) at Queen’s University Belfast.
-The Movember Center of Excellence was launched in 2014 in partnership with Prostate Cancer UK.
-The Belfast-Manchester center specifically aims to improve outcomes for men living with advanced disease.
+2. The Movember Centre of Excellence is based within the Centre for Cancer Research and Cell Biology (CCRCB) at Queen’s University Belfast.
+The Movember Centre of Excellence was launched in 2014 in partnership with Prostate Cancer UK.
+The Belfast-Manchester centre specifically aims to improve outcomes for men living with advanced disease.

 For further information visit: prostatecanceruk.org/research/